 I had NO idea about the haunted history of this place when I booked.
-Stayed in the Fleur De Lis room where the ghostly prankster turned my bathtub faucet on in the middle of the night and turned the chandelier above the fireplace off and on several times throughout the night – HA.
+Stayed in the Fleur De Lis room where the ghostly prankster turned my bathtub faucet on in the middle of the night.
+Then turned the chandelier above the fireplace off and on several times throughout the night – HA.
 I looked up the history when I got home…now I get it!
 Loved the place anyway.
 Room was lovely and the hospitality outstanding.
 Amber 5/26/16

 We heard some resembling footsteps.
 I explained to my girlfriend it’s an old home and there’s clearly explanations.
 She explained how the dog had been snapping and growling as if it where fighting something.
 Exhausted and shaking, my girlfriend curled up on my chest.
 I said it was just a shadow or something and as soon as I said that the bathroom door flew open.
 There were no windows open and it was the middle of summer.
 We stayed in the River Room and it was nothing but exceptional.
 I must say this was the pinnacle of our trip and would recommend it to anyone.
 With that said, this place is definitely haunted.
 Joel 6/7/16